-Choosing the right safety razor or straight razor can be a difficult decision.
+Choosing the right straight razor can be a difficult decision.
 There are so many options with various features and given that these tools are built to last for years, making the right choice is very important.
-Enter our quick guide below that outlines the meat and potatoes of double-edge and safety razor shaving with key tips to help you find the right tool for your needs.
+Enter our quick guide below that outlines the meat and potatoes of straight razor shaving with key tips to help you find the right tool for your needs.

 Straight Razor 101